July 2026

 (*) Just a bit of road info for fellow South Africans who might want to visit Dwarsberg: Keep in mind that after the recent storm, the bridge to Rawsonville has washed away.
 We had to drive past the Rawsonville turn-off on the N1 highway until we reached Worcester and then took an alternative route back to Rawsonville.

 To reach Dwarsberg Trout Hideaway, you drive the scenic (and very narrow) Stettynskloof Pass.
 This pass is 18.3km/11.3 miles long and follows the Holsloot River up to the Stettynskloof Dam.
 This pass lies mostly on private land owned by Dwarsberg Trout Hideaway.
-(We will write more about the pass and dam in upcoming posts.)
+(You can read more about our drive on this pass and our visit to the dam, when you click here.)

 Entrance gate to Dwarsberg Trout Hideaway